Understanding & defining Quantitative Research

 II) Methodologies for Data Collection

 The next major step in the primary methods for quantitative research is data collection.
+A quantitative research study cannot be completed without a well thought of research design and survey questions.
 This can be classified into sampling methods, surveys, and polls.
 Let us see these methods in detail.

 There are two different types of sampling methods for quantitative research and they are: